Text Link

 Signs & symptoms of anorexia nervosa

 Eating disorders can be elusive, and the subtle nuances between the different types of eating disorders can also make them difficult to diagnose.
 Identifying the signs and symptoms of anorexia nervosa is therefore a critical part of getting a proper diagnosis.
-Prompt treatment can prevent permanent organ damage and help people with anorexia nervosa recover fully.

-• Avoiding eating in front of people
+• Avoiding eating in public or in front of others

 • Expressing feelings of guilt after eating